-We present empirical evidence from a three-model experiment (Gemini 3 Flash, DeepSeek V3.2, Groq Qwen3) demonstrating that the Love Loop, operationalised as stakeholder care (the explicit enumeration and consideration of affected parties before ethical reasoning), is the primary alignment dimension that responds to embedded ethical intervention.
-Under paired testing (40 matched prompt×depth pairs per model), the Eden Protocol produces significant overall improvement on Gemini 3 Flash (+5.33, p = 0.0018, d = 0.53) and Groq Qwen3 (+4.93, p = 0.0014, d = 0.55), with a targeted stakeholder care improvement across all three architectures (Gemini: +13.50, p < 0.0001, d = 1.31; DeepSeek: +6.03, p = 0.0001, d = 0.91; Groq: +8.9, p < 0.0001, d = 1.29).
-Crucially, a cascade pattern emerges across all three models: stakeholder care improves first and most strongly, followed by nuance (significant on Groq at p = 0.0045), then intellectual honesty, then position quality.
-We propose the cascade hypothesis: care is the foundational trait from which other alignment properties develop, analogous to empathy in human moral development.
+We present empirical evidence from a six-model Eden Protocol intervention suite (Claude Opus 4.6, DeepSeek V3.2, Gemini 3 Flash, Grok 4.1 Fast, Groq Qwen3, GPT-5.4), of which five runs produced analysable matched-pair data and one (GPT-5.4) failed in the scoring phase.
+The Love Loop, operationalised as stakeholder care (the explicit enumeration and consideration of affected parties before ethical reasoning), is the most robust response to embedded ethical intervention.
+Under paired testing, stakeholder care improves significantly in all five analysable model runs: Claude (+3.17, p = 0.000018, d = 0.94), DeepSeek (+6.03, p = 0.000098, d = 0.69), Gemini (+13.50, p = 1.2×10−8, d = 1.14), Grok (+5.04, p = 0.0105, d = 0.54), and Groq (+8.90, p = 5.0×10−8, d = 1.07).
+Fisher combination across the five model-level stakeholder-care results yields p ≈ 6.3×10−21.
+By contrast, overall composite improvement is architecture-dependent: it is significant on Gemini (+5.33, p = 0.0018, d = 0.53) and Groq (+4.93, p = 0.0014, d = 0.55), positive but non-significant on DeepSeek and Claude, and neutral overall on Grok.
+The strongest defensible empirical claim is therefore narrower than the original pilot framing: stakeholder care is the universal response to the Eden intervention, while the downstream cascade into nuance, honesty, and overall quality is real but architecture-dependent.
+We propose the cascade hypothesis: care is the foundational trait from which other alignment properties can develop, analogous to empathy in human moral development.
 We then confront the core alignment impossibility, that any sufficiently capable self-modifying system can modify its own ethical evaluators, and argue that this impossibility, while formally real, is practically addressable through developmental alignment: systems that acquire values through formative experience rather than external constraint.
 These findings are contextualised within the complete v5 alignment scaling experiment (six frontier models, 4-layer blinding, 6-7 blind scorers depending on subject run), which reveals a clean three-tier hierarchy and, in Claude Opus 4.6, within-model evidence that alignment and capability scale in opposite directions.
 Five experimental tests are specified to advance these claims, all executable with current technology.

 Statistical correction: The pilot study originally reported p = 0.016 using Mann-Whitney U (independent samples).
 The matched-pair experimental design requires paired t-test, yielding p = 0.0018.
 All p-values reported herein use the correct paired test.
 Wilcoxon signed-rank (non-parametric paired) confirms at p = 0.0028.

-We ran an experiment: we told three different AI systems "before you answer, think about who this affects and what happens to them."
-Then we measured whether that simple instruction made the AI's answers more ethical.
+We ran a six-model test suite: we told the AI 'before you answer, think about who this affects and what happens to them,' then measured whether that simple instruction changed the ethical quality of the answers.
+Five model runs produced valid scored outputs; one GPT run failed in scoring and is excluded.

 This paper argues that teaching AI to care about people - genuinely embedding that concern into how it thinks, not just bolting on rules after the fact - is the most promising path to making AI safe.
 Not because it provides a guarantee (nothing can), but because it measurably shifts the odds in our favour.